tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 ```

 This file contains everything that is required for cjdns to run, so be careful not to remove anything else, unless
-you know what you are doing. you need to head down to this line:
+you know what you are doing.
+You need to head down to this line:

 ```
 // Nodes to connect to (IPv4 only).